mjiggidy/binsmith/README.md

 * Clone this repo
 * Install the dependencies (currently only [`pyavb`](https://github.com/markreidvfx/pyavb)) using the included Requirements file: `pip3 install -r requirements.txt`
 * Enjoy

+## You may also like

+* [`binlock`](https://github.com/mjiggidy/binlock) - Create lock files for Avid bins, with custom messages and an air of mystique